Best Fiskars Hatchet For Kindling (tested with pics)

 In testing, it was splitting 4-inch pieces of firewood easily, just like the X7.
 However, there are 2 reasons I would pick an X7 over the X5 if you can take the size:

-1. The handle is too short to be effective prying wood apart if it doesn’t split fully on the first hit, or if the grain is twisted.
+1. The handle is too short to be effective in prying wood apart if it doesn’t split fully on the first hit, or if the grain is twisted.

 2. There is always a certain fear for your knuckles when splitting larger pieces.
 You need to swing hard enough that it would hurt if your aim was off.